 My maternal step-grandmother was actually Italian but married my German/Swedish grandfather, whom she met while working in a German restaurant.
-She had to learn to cook good German & Swedish meals because that was all my grandfather would eat.
-When I stayed over, she always made me Italian food and him, calves liver & onions.....oh yuck!.
-Hey, I was 10 at the time.
-The 2 things I wish I had begged her to show me how to make where these wonderfully light potato dumplings (which I can still taste today) and her great sauerbraten.
+She had to learn to cook good German and Swedish meals because that was all my grandfather would eat.
+When I stayed over, she always made me Italian food and him, calves liver and onions.....oh yuck!
+(Hey, I was 10 at the time.)
+The 2 things I wish I had begged her to show me how to make were her wonderfully light potato dumplings (which I can still taste today) and her great sauerbraten.
 I did manage to squirrel away the red cabbage recipe from my Uncle, who still makes it every fall holiday meal.
 I know there are no onion or apples in this recipe.
 It is just a simple, light sweet-sour sauced cabbage dish.
-Here's to you, Grandma Annette, and to whoever gets the bay leaf.....the dishes are all yours. - Stockout - Stockout
+Here's to you, Grandma Annette, and to whoever gets the bay leaf.....the dishes are all yours. —Stockout

 This delicious red cabbage was so simple to prepare—just dump the ingredients in a large pot, cover, and simmer for an hour.
 The glazing that occurs during the next uncovered phase (about 1/2 hour) not only concentrates the delicate sweet-and-sour flavor, but also creates a nice shine, which prevents the tender cabbage from looking dull on your plate.
 I didn’t miss the typical additions of apple and onion at all, as there was just the right amount of sweetness from the brown sugar.
 It’s a set-it-and-forget-it dish, which makes it an ideal holiday side. —The Editors

-- Quarter, core and chop cabbage into 1/4" slices.
-Place all ingredients into a large 5 quart stockpot and simmer, covered, for 1 hour.
+Quarter, core, and chop cabbage into 1/4-inch slices.
+Place all ingredients into a large 5-quart stockpot and simmer, covered, for 1 hour.

 After 1 hour, uncover, and simmer until liquid is almost all gone and the cabbage is glazed.